mohammed-idris-a/homelab_infra/linux/01-networking-hostname-resolution/README.md

 ### Configure the connection

-A secondary IPv4 address can be added to an existing NetworkManager connection using `+ipv4.addresses`:
+A secondary IPv4 address can be added to an existing NetworkManager connection using `+ipv4.addresses`.

 ```bash
 sudo nmcli connection modify "<connection-name>" \
   +ipv4.addresses "<secondary-ip>/<prefix>"
 ```

-The complete IPv4, gateway, DNS, and IPv6 configuration can also be specified explicitly:
+The complete IPv4, gateway, DNS, and IPv6 configuration can also be specified explicitly.

 ```bash
 sudo nmcli connection modify "<connection-name>" \